treejer/mobile/src/screens/Profile/screens/Settings/README.md

 # Setting screen

-> Change language.
->
-> change the way transaction fee payment.
+> Settings screen to change language, and change the way transaction fee payment